Donetsk People's Republic

-Following Ukraine's Revolution of Dignity in 2014, pro-Russian unrest erupted in the eastern part of the country.
-Shortly thereafter, Russia annexed Crimea from Ukraine, while the armed separatists seized government buildings and proclaimed the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) as independent states, which received no international recognition from United Nations member states before 2022.
+Following Ukraine's Revolution of Dignity in 2014, pro-Russian, counter-revolutionary unrest erupted in the eastern part of the country.
+Russia annexed Crimea from Ukraine, while armed separatists seized government buildings and proclaimed the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) as independent states.
 This sparked the war in Donbas, part of the wider Russo-Ukrainian War.
+The DPR and LPR are often described as puppet states of Russia during this conflict.
+They received no international recognition from any United Nations member state before 2022.

 On 21 February 2022, Russia recognised the DPR and LPR as sovereign states.
-Three days later, Russia launched a full-scale invasion of Ukraine, partially under the pretext of protecting the republics.
+Three days later, it launched a full-scale invasion of Ukraine, partially under the pretext of protecting the republics.
 Russian forces captured more of Donetsk Oblast, which became part of the DPR.
-In September 2022, Russia announced the annexation of the DPR and other occupied territories, following disputed referendums.
+In September 2022, Russia proclaimed the annexation of the DPR and other occupied territories, following referendums widely described as fraudulent by commentators.
 The United Nations General Assembly passed a resolution calling on countries not to recognise what it called the "attempted illegal annexation" and demanded that Russia "immediately, completely and unconditionally withdraw".

-The Head of the Donetsk People's Republic is Denis Pushilin, and its parliament is the People's Council.
-The ideology of the DPR is said to have been shaped by right-wing Russian nationalism, neo-imperialism and Orthodox fundamentalism.
-Russian far-right groups played an important role among the separatists, especially at the beginning.
-Organizations such as the United Nations Human Rights Office and Human Rights Watch have reported human rights abuses in the DPR, including internment, torture, extrajudicial killings, forced conscription, as well as political and media repression.
-The Donetsk People's Republic People's Militia has also been held responsible for war crimes, among them the shootdown of Malaysia Airlines Flight 17.
+The Head of DPR is Denis Pushilin, and its parliament is the People's Council.
+The ideology of the DPR is shaped by right-wing Russian nationalism, Russian imperialism, and Orthodox fundamentalism.
+Russian far-right groups played an important role among the separatists, especially at the beginning of the conflict.
+Organizations such as the UN Human Rights Office and Human Rights Watch have reported human rights abuses in the DPR, including internment, torture, extrajudicial killings, and forced conscription, as well as political and media repression.
+The DPR People's Militia has also been held responsible for war crimes, among them the shooting down of Malaysia Airlines Flight 17.
 Ukraine views the DPR and LPR as terrorist organisations.
-The DPR and LPR are sometimes described as puppet states of Russia during their periods of nominal independence.